nextcloud/documentation/developer_manual/design/navigation.rst

 Menu
 ^^^^^

-If you need to add a few interractions for your entry, you can put everything in a popover menu.
+If you need to add a few interactions for your entry, you can put everything in a popover menu.
 The menu needs to be placed after the ``app-navigation-entry-utils``.

 For the global rules and/or layout, you can check the dedicated :ref:`popover menu section <popovermenu>`.